INP-SDT/Bioimaging-Data-Management-Workflow-for-Plasma-Medicine/README.md

 ## Set up
 A running Jupyter environment is necessary to run the provided notebooks.
-In case of need follow the [Installation guideline](https://jupyter.org/install).
+In case of need follow the [installation guideline](https://jupyter.org/install).

 ## Usage

 ## Support
 Support is available by: